 Working towards 'favourable status'

-In order to move towards achieving ‘favourable status’, Natural England has directed that a further tree felling programme take place on the hill.
+Much of the hill remained threatened by birch seedlings and in order to move towards achieving ‘favourable status’, Natural England directed that a further tree felling programme take place on the hill during the winter of 2104.

-The felling programme will encompass trees which self-seeded between the end of the Second World War and the present day.
-Some of these are in areas previously worked on, others are un-restored areas.
+The felling programme encompassed trees which had self-seeded between the end of the Second World War and the present day.
+Some of these were in previously worked on areas, others were un-restored areas.

-There are no ancient trees involved, and blocks of woodland will be retained as well as some trees situated within other areas - these are typically, oaks, rowans and holly - which will provide landscape diversity and interest.
+No ancient trees are involved, and blocks of woodland are retained as well as some trees situated within other areas - these are typically, oaks, rowans and holly - which will provide landscape diversity and interest, but set seed less vigorously than birch.

 All felling work is licensed by the Forestry Commission under its Open Habitats Policy.